iNTERIOR WORK

 July 2019

-This sad state of toilet/shower room will eventually get our attention.
+The toilet and shower room was functional, but years of leaks had left it looking tired and in need of attention.
 The leaks from the deck (which appear to be under control now) caused so much havoc and rot to the ceiling that we are going to have to replace some wood before putting in a new ceiling.
 At the moment, however, everything functions well - toilet works, overhead shower works.
 The water from the shower runs through the floor into the bilges, which is not ideal and we are looking to put in a shower tray under the floor to capture the water.
 We will need to fit a holding / black tank before our trip too.

 May 2021